Sense-Studios/VirtualMixerProject-depricated/docs/Build an Automatic Mixer.md

 ```

 Finally we come to the heart of the mixer, an update function that measures beats and triggers a number of functions.
+This is where we are actual Mixing.
+Kind of.

+'beats' is a variable that counts every beat, dice is simply a random number.
+Every few beats the script checks a random number and executes a function if conditions are met.
+So for example, every 16 beats there is a 38% change the video in source1 will change
+every 32 beats there is a 50% change the bpm will be slowed down or sped up by half
+etc.

+This way most events happen on the beat, but are still random enough to provide variation.

 ```